jakemcc/jakemccrary.com/source/_posts/2015-11-08-sql-aggregate-a-set-of-values-together.markdown

        (map (fn [[title categories]] {:title title :categories categories}))))
 ```

-I've been writing Clojure for a long time and when I see something
+I've been writing Clojure for a long time and when I see code like
-like above it still takes me a bit of time to figure out what is
+above it still takes me a bit of time to figure out what is happening.
-happening.
-Not only that, but eventually your project has different
+Not only that, but eventually your project has different squash
-squash operations depending on what data you're pulling back from the
+operations depending on what data you're pulling back from the
 database.
 They are probably mostly similar and eventually you abstract
 the differences and feel great.
 Then you come back months later and
 have to figure out how it all works.
 Luckily, if you're using a